Doing the cable assembly drawing in a Printed Circuit Board assembly

 Adding the electrical schematic

 The cable drawing is laid out on the top center of the page.
 But we also include a corresponding electrical schematic drawing below it.
 The electrical schematic is used with the schematic symbol sub-parts from the cable head assembly library components.
 Apart from specifically symbolizing and calling out the cable and pin assignments, this schematic version of the cable drawing enables netlist creation from head to head, which may be used later on with cable test jigs in the factory.
 It will also facilitate some cabling design rule checks, which we will look at in the final blog in this series.
-The finalizes design of a cable should look as shown in figure 5.
+The finalizes design of a high performance cable should look as shown in figure 5.

 Figure 5 Finalized layout of cable drawing